AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

-It is now possible to group the spec and body (or spec and full view) for an entity on the same row in the Outline view, to reduce the total height of the :file:`Outline view`.
+It is now possible to group the spec and body (or spec and full view) for an entity on the same row in the Outline view, to reduce the total height of the :guilabel:`Outline` view.
 Clicking on the name of the entity will jump to its spec, but if this is already the current location in the editor will jump to its body instead.
 It is also possible to click on either of the two icons to jump directory to the spec or the body.